ishita-jain19/ishita-jain19.github.io/content/posts/a-palette-of-creativity-and-personal-touch.md

 +++
-title = "A Palette of Creativity and Personal Touch :heart::art:" date = 2024-02-21T08:30:00+08:00
+title = "A Palette of Creativity and Personal Touch" date = 2024-02-21T08:30:00+08:00
 +++

 Since recently, I shared my adventures in trying classical singing, let me delve into the memories of some eventful days, recalling the moments when I learned and excelled in various classes and arts during my younger years.❤️🙂

 This particular day revolves around my art class, a realm I entered because of my love for creativity, colors, and paints.
 However, my drawing skills weren't at their peak.
-So, my mom enrolled me in a class where we learned to draw by observing a picture and then added our own touch through coloring, be it with wax crayons or watercolors.
+So, my mom enrolled me in a class where we learned to draw by observing a picture and then added our own touch through coloring, be it with wax crayons or watercolors. 🎨🎨

 I had a tendency to erase a lot while drawing, aiming for perfection in replication.
 My teacher consistently advised against it, encouraging me to embrace creativity and make personal modifications.❤️